-College Access Loan (CAL) Fact Sheet
+College Access Loan (CAL) Program

-- Be a Texas resident; and
+- Be classified by the institution as a Texas resident

-- Meet the satisfactory academic progress requirements set by the institution;
+- Meet the satisfactory academic progress requirements set by the institution

-- Receive a favorable credit evaluation or provide a cosigner who has good credit standing and meets other requirements.
+- Receive a favorable credit evaluation or provide a cosigner who has good credit standing and meets other requirements

 Annual Loan Amounts

 - Students may borrow no less than $100 and up to the cost of attendance minus any other financial resources.

 - An origination fee will no longer be assessed for all approved CAL borrowers.

 - Be at least 21 years of age